-Note: The start and end dates of each reporting segment should usually be the 1st day of the month.
+Note: The start and end dates of each reporting segment should be the 1st day of the 1st month and the last day of the last month in the segment, accordingly.

-- Program Start Date The official start date (in dd/mm/yy format) of the Program, as stated in the ECFA. - Cumulative updated Approved Budget Period The start date and the end date (in dd/mm/yy format) of the period covered by the APB of the CM.
+- Program Start Date The Effective Date (in dd/mm/yy format) of the Program, as stated in the ECFA. - Cumulative updated Approved Budget Period The start date and the end date (in dd/mm/yy format) of the period covered by the APB of the CM.

-Note: The start date of the APB is, usually, the Program start date.
-The end date of the APB is, usually, 1-1.5 years beyond the end date of the reporting segment period covered in the FRM.
+Note: The start date of the APB is the Effective Date.
+The end date of the APB is up to 2 years after the end date of the reporting segment covered in the FRM.